rngesus-wept/puflantu/artifacts/crab.md

 Falcon: By the way, what’s the blank?
 Falcon: additional-ADV, what empty letter be-3S ?
-Falcon: `Karkas, wat imve sanato zat na?`
+Falcon: `Karkas, wat imve sanato zat na?` //inve not imve.

 Lion: That should be an F.
 Lion: F be-3S.